styler00dollar/VSGAN-tensorrt-docker/README.md

 trtexec --bf16 --fp16 --onnx=model.onnx --minShapes=input:1x4x8x8 --optShapes=input:1x4x720x1280 --maxShapes=input:1x4x1080x1920 --saveEngine=model.engine --tacticSources=+CUDNN,-CUBLAS,-CUBLAS_LT --skipInference --useCudaGraph --noDataTransfers --builderOptimizationLevel=5
 ```

 **Warning:** Rife with TensorRT is broken without workarounds in every implementation (mlrt, torch_tensorrt, onnxruntime trt,...), even with fp32, and results in wobbly lines and artefacts during panning scenes.
-The amount of artefacts seem to depend on the rife version and it probably never worked properly once since I saw them with TensorRT 9 and 10.
-[HolyWu/vs-rife](https://github.com/HolyWu/vs-rife) fixed it by running the warp (which mainly is just the grid sample operator) with torch while having the other parts of the network run with TensorRT and that ensures a correct image.
-Unless Nvidia fixes it, it will stay broken with `core.trt`.
-If small artefacts are not a dealbreaker, you can run engines built with `trtexec` and with `core.trt` like usual for maximum vapoursynth performance, but I would strongly recommend to use `vsrife` instead. `vsrife` is currently the only existing implementation that is able to correctly run rife with TensorRT, but is slower than using mlrt.
-A small example on how to use `vsrife` would be `clip = rife(clip, trt=True)`.
+Unless Nvidia fixes it, it will stay broken with every onnx.
+[HolyWu/vs-rife](https://github.com/HolyWu/vs-rife) fixed it by adding torch decompositions in vsrife to prevent TensorRT from using grid sample.
+HolyWu also added encode cache to avoid repeating `self.encode`.
+Testing showed that vsrife is not a lot slower than mlrt, so I don't recommend using rife onnx.

 Rife v1 needs 8 channels.
 ```